OCHA-DAP/ocha-anticipy/docs/source/datasources/glofas.rst

 <https://essd.copernicus.org/articles/12/2043/2020/>`_
-is a global gridded dataset of river discharge with a daily timestep and resolution of 0.1°, available from 1 January 1979 to the present day.
+is a global gridded dataset of river discharge with a daily timestep and resolution of 0.1°, available from 1 January 1979 to the present day (updated daily).
 It is based on ECMWF's latest global atmospheric reanalysis `(ERA5, Herbasch et al.)
 <https://rmets.onlinelibrary.wiley.com/doi/10.1002/qj.3803>`_